yuty2009/hypnogpt/README.md

 ```
 @article{yu2024hypnogpt,
   title={HypnoGPT:~A Hypnogram Language Model for Sleep Staging Enhancement and Sleep Disorder Diagnosis},
-  author={Yu, Tianyou and Wang, Fei and Li, Man and Yu, Jingang and Yu, Zhuliang and Li, Yuanqing and Gu, Zhenghui and Xiao, Jun and Wu, Wei},
+  author={Yu, Tianyou and Wang, Fei and Li, Man and Zhang, Jun and Yu, Jingang and Yu, Zhuliang and Li, Yuanqing and Gu, Zhenghui and Xiao, Jun and Wu, Wei},
   journal={},
   volume={},
   pages={},